benbrastmckie/VSCodium/README.md

 Option 1 will achieve similar results but will not allow you to backup your configuration on GitHub.
 Of course, you could always create a new repository to backup your configuration at a later date, or you could backup your configuration in some other way.
 This option avoids having to run git commands in the terminal.
+The section [Git](#Git) below will include further details about how to use git to track changes for your various projects.

 ## Option 1: Cut and Paste

 Open VSCode, hitting `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
 Copy the contents of [settings.json](https://github.com/benbrastmckie/VSCode/blob/master/settings.json) into this file (you can replace the empty braces).
-Save the document, confirming that the changes have taken place (e.g., numbered lines should wrap).
+Save the document, confirming that the changes have taken place (e.g., should set the theme to 'One Monokai').

 ## Option 2: Forked Repository